docker/docs/datacenter/ucp/2.1/reference/cli/uninstall-ucp.md

 This command uninstalls UCP from the swarm, but preserves the swarm so that your applications can continue running.
-After UCP is uninstalled you can use the the 'docker swarm leave' and 'docker node rm' commands to remove nodes from the swarm.
+After UCP is uninstalled, you can use the `docker swarm leave` and `docker node rm` commands to remove nodes from the swarm.

 Once UCP is uninstalled, you won't be able to join nodes to the swarm unless UCP is installed again.